Adel410/so_long/README.md

 ## How to Play

+Launch with ./so_long ./maps/(choose a map) |
+For the bonus part use make bonus and execute with ./so_long_bonus ./maps/mapsbonus/(choose a map)
 1. Navigate the monkey through the jungle.
 2. Collect all the bananas to progress.
 3. Avoid the tigers to stay safe.